 By committing to focusing your mind, energy and attention to what you want to accomplish, anything is possible.
 Even when it appears all of the odds are stacked against you.
 This same concept can be applied at work, or everyday life scenarios.
 I guarantee if you sincerely try doing what I have outlined, you will see far different and better results than you thought were possible.
 If you do not believe me, just ask Coach Wright, or any of the 27 young men on my sports team, or any sales person who has ever worked with me before.
 Happy “belated” Mother’s Day.

-Kathleen E. Murphy is the Founder, Chief Strategist and CMO of Market Me Too.
-Market Me Too has expertise in bridging marketing and sales teams and providing organizations techniques to accelerate their market growth, regardless of the industry they are in, or the business stage they are presently at.
+Kathleen E. R. Murphy is the Founder, Chief Strategist and CMO of Market Me Too.
+Market Me Too has expertise in bridging marketing and sales teams and providing organizations techniques to accelerate their market growth and revenue numbers, regardless of the industry they are in, or the business stage they are presently at.
+We also work with individuals from students to executives and business and sports teams to coach them to learn how to leverage and apply their peak performance talents on a daily basis.
 Contact Kathleen at email@example.com.

 This article is dedicated to Coach Sean Wright, Coach Mike Marshall, Coach Chris Harrington, Coach Ken Boyer and the entire Chelmsford, Massachusetts High School Boys Varsity Lacrosse Team.